 Jackson Hole Secrets Locals Info tip: If you want to save your knees, hike up, then ride the lift down.
 Downloading, as it’s called, only costs $5.

-Go to Cache Creek if you want to hike right next to Jackson
+Go to Cache Creek if you want to hike in Jackson

-Cache Creek is where the locals go to get their outdoor fix.
-Want to enjoy nature without driving to the park?
+Cache Creek is where the Jackson locals go for a quick outdoor fix.
+Want to enjoy nature without the traffic?
 Hike or bike on the edge of town.
-The only guidebook to this area is: Cache Creek by Susan Marsh.
-Buy it locally so you can be hiking in literally minutes: By Nature Gallery, Booktrader, Valley Books, Skinny Skis, Teton Mountaineering.
+The only guidebook to this area is Cache Creek by Susan Marsh.
+Buy it locally so you can be hiking in literally minutes: Booktrader, Valley Books, Skinny Skis, and Teton Mountaineering.

 Grand Teton National Park

 Few take the one-way road along Jenny Lake.
 Capture the best lake-canyon-mountain view in The Park.
 Drive down the short tunnel of trees.
 You’ll see where to stop.
 This is definitely a locals-only Jackson Hole item.